serengia/react-redux--capstone-project/README.md

 # Covid-19 Data Directory React App <a name="about-project"></a>

-This application utilizes the Covid 19 API to get and display live Covid -19 stats by country and continent.
+This Web App helps you find and filter Covid-10 data by continents and countries.
+It utilizes the Covid 19 data APA by [Open Disease Data API](https://disease.sh/docs)

 ## 🛠 Built With <a name="built-with"></a>